jonathan-durbin/G.U.I.D.E/docs/_docs/usage/04_extending_guide.md

 class_name MyCustomInput
 extends GUIDEInput

-# This function will be called whever Godot detects new input.
-func _input(event:InputEvent):
-    # update the _value property when you would like the
-    # change the input value.
-Which value you set, depends
-    # on how the input should work
-    _value = Vector3(0, 0, 1)

 # This function allows G.U.I.D.E to decide whether this input instance
 # is the same as another input.
 This is important to implement because
 # it allows G.U.I.D.E to deduplicate inputs that are shared between actions